 Within a very short space of time they ran so many tests and drew so much blood for testing, coming to the diagnosis that I had septicaemia and pneumonia, one of my lungs was completely full of fluid (hence the problems breathing!) and my infection count was through the roof!
 Cue more needles stuck all over my arms and endless trials of antibiotics but nothing seemed to be working (although no-one was telling me that!!).
-We were due to fly to Mexico 2 weeks later and I was convinced I was still getting on that plane!
+We were due to fly to New York and Mexico 2 weeks later and I was convinced I was still getting on that plane!

 About a week later, still in hospital, at 2am in the morning I remember waking up startled to a nurse peering down at me with panic all over his face, he ran off and all of a sudden I was surrounded by doctors and people in surgoen masks – to say I was terrified would be an understatement!
 This lovely (but scarily gowned up!) doctor leant down and told me that she had to run some tests and if the result came back like she suspected that she had to put me to sleep.
 Considering I’d just been asleep I was really confused!
 I sat there internally pleading that the results wouldn’t be what she was expecting but unfortunately she came back and said the words I’d never forget “I’m sorry we have to put you to sleep” I argued and said I didn’t want to and she responded with “If I don’t do it now then shortly your organs will shut down and I will have to do it anyway but it will be more risky” – so what choice did I have but to agree!